 Courses which begin with number 1 are primarily for freshmen; those beginning with 2, primarily for sophomores; 3, primarily for juniors and seniors; 4, primarily for seniors.
-5 and 6000 level courses are gradaute level.
+5 and 6000 level courses are graduate level.

 Some courses are offered only in the fall and/or spring semesters.
 Some courses are only offered in alternating years or based on need.
 Please consult individual departments and/or catalog course listing for course schedule rotations.

 Beginning in the Spring 2004 semester, Belmont University converted from a three digit academic numbering system to a four digit academic numbering system.
 For example ENG 110 became ENG 1100.
 In the majority of cases the new number was generated by added a zero (0) to the end of the existing digit.

 Courses are numbered as follows:

 5000-6990 Graduate, Doctoral and First Professional